RCHG/blog_backup/_posts/2015-10-29-Fortran-Notes.md

 </div>
 </section><!-- /#table-of-contents -->

-This notes are taken from several sources, but the book "Introduction to Programming with Fortran" from Ian Chivers and Jane3 Sleightholme (Springer) was specifically useful.
+> This notes are taken from several sources, but the book *Introduction to Programming with Fortran* [^1] was specifically useful.

+[^1] Introduction to Programming with Fortran, Ian Chivers and Jane Sleightholme, Springer 2006.

 ## Terminology